shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-NFT-Marketplace-using-HardHat.md

 Here we have defined the following:

 - itemCounter: A public variable that is used to uniquely identify each NFT that is listed in the smart contract.
 - owner: This variable stores the address of the owner of the smart contract.
-We use the keyword `payable` that denotes that the address stored in this variable can receive Ether (Matic in our case) directly from the smart contract.
+We use the keyword `payable` that denotes that the address stored in this variable can receive payment (MATIC in our case) directly from the smart contract.
 This is needed because the owner of the smart contract is going to receive a small commission for all the NFTs listed in the smart contract.
 - listingPrice: This variable is used to define the amount charged as commission by the owner of the smart contract for listing of the NFT.
 - MarketItem: We have used the `struct` keyword to define a composite datatype know as *structures.* A structure is a datatype which is made using more than one primary datatypes.
 In this case, MarketItem is a datatype that is used to denote an NFT that is listed in the contract.
 It consists of the following primary datatypes:
     - itemId: Each NFT listed in the smart contract is assigned an unique itemId.